 Pyrogenic Exotoxins of Streptococcus pyogenes (SPEs) types A, B, and C

-These toxins act as superantigens (not requiring processing by antigen presenting cells).
-SPEs A and C are produced when S. pyogenes is lysogenized strains (bacteria carrying an integrated phage i.e. prophage).
+These toxins act as superantigens (not requiring processing by antigen-presenting cells).
+SPEs A and C are produced by lysogenized strains of S. pyogenes (bacteria carrying an integrated phage i.e. prophage).
 Non-lysogenized strains are atoxic.
 SPE B is encoded by a bacterial chromosome.

-These toxins act directly on the hypothalamus to exert their pyrogenic (fever producing) properties, and they cause the rash characteristics of scarlet fever.
-Another disease mediated by production of potent SPE is Streptococcal toxic shock syndrome, typified by multi-system involvement that includes renal and respiratory failure, rash and diarrhea.
+These toxins act directly on the hypothalamus to exert their pyrogenic (fever-producing) properties, and they cause the rash characteristics of scarlet fever.
+Another disease mediated by the production of potent SPE is Streptococcal toxic shock syndrome, typified by multi-system involvement that includes renal and respiratory failure, rash, and diarrhea.

 These are enzymes that help streptococci to invade tissues by dissolving tissue clots and destroying connective tissue.

 Streptokinase acts on plasminogen, which is converted to plasmin, active proteolytic enzymes that lyse fibrin.
 Thus streptokinase appears to play a biological role in streptococcal infections by breaking down the fibrin barrier around the lesions and facilitating the spread of infection.
 Antistreptokinase antibodies provide retrospective evidence of streptococcal infection.

-- Hyaluronidase: Hyaluronidase splits hyaluronic acid, an important component of connective tissue.
-Thus hyaluronidase aids in spreading of the microorganisms along the intercellular spaces.
+Hyaluronidase splits hyaluronic acid, an important component of connective tissue.
+Thus hyaluronidase aids in spreading of the microorganisms in the intercellular spaces.

-- Other enzymes: Many strains of streptococci also produce Proteases (proteolytic degradation of host immune effector molecules eg, antibodies, complement etc), Serum Opacity Factor (SOF), Nicotinamide Adenine Dinucleotidase (NADase), ATPase, phosphatase, esterases, amylase, N-acetylglucosaminidase, neuraminidase and other enzymes which plays major role in pathogenesis.
+Many strains of streptococci also produce proteases (proteolytic degradation of host immune effector molecules eg, antibodies, complement, etc), serum opacity factor (SOF), nicotinamide adenine dinucleotidase (NADase), ATPase, phosphatase, esterases, amylase, N-acetylglucosaminidase, neuraminidase and other enzymes which play major roles in pathogenesis.